cambutler33/my386blog/_posts/2023-03-14-Golf-Earnings-Project.md

 # Introduction

-Golf is a historic sport with a rich history.
+Golf is a sport with a rich history and is loved by many.
 In the past few years, golfers on the PGA Tour have been able to make more money than ever thanks to the prize money for winning tournaments.

-During the PGA Tour season, the golfers participate in tournaments each week from Thursday through Sunday.
+Each week during the PGA Tour season, the golfers participate in tournaments from Thursday through Sunday.
 Each day, the golfers play the course, which is always 18 holes long.
 After Friday, players will be cut from the tournament based off of scores, and the remaining golfers compete for the victory and prize money on Saturday and Sunday.

 The golfer that wins first place wins the most money with runner-ups earning less.
-Each tournaments prize money is different, but generally the more popular and important tournaments have a larger purse.
+Each tournament's prize money is different, but generally the more popular and important tournaments have a larger purse.

 ![Figure](https://github.com/cambutler33/my386blog/raw/main/assets/images/JTpga.jpg)

+I want to see what factors contirbute most to golfers winning the most money during a season.
+Is it their driving ability?
+Or is it more about putting?
+I will look at the top 50 golfers for the past 5 complete years of the PGA Tour to see how somebody can win the most money.

 For this project, I use PGA Tour data available from ESPN.
 In this post, I explain how I scraped the data from ESPN to create the data for the top 50 golfers each year on the PGA Tour for the last 5 full years.